Artur-Sultanov/AndaFisher/README.md

-# Anda Fisher Application
+# 🌊 **Anda Fisher Application**

 ## 📖 Project Overview
-The **Anda Fisher** application is designed to manage beach data with features for creating, updating, deleting, and viewing beach information.
-Additionally, it supports uploading images for each beach and managing associated fish species.
+The **Anda Fisher** application is a platform for managing beaches, tracking fish species, and providing real-time weather updates.
+It allows users to interact with beach data, upload media, and soon will include social features like reviews, ratings, and travel companions.

 ## 🚀 Features
-- **CRUD Operations** for beaches (Create, Read, Update, Delete)
+- **CRUD Operations** for beaches and fish (Create, Read, Update, Delete)
 - **File Upload**: Upload images related to beaches
+- **Real-time Weather Integration**: Weather data from OpenWeatherMap API
-- **Data Transfer Objects (DTO)** for clear API responses
+- **DTOs and Mappers**: Clean and secure API responses
+- **Beach Filtering:** Search beaches by water type, location, or name.
 - **Entity Relationship Management**: Link beaches with fish species
+- **Advanced Error Handling**: User-friendly error messages with proper HTTP statuses

 ## 🏗️ Project Structure